PandABlocks/PandABlocks-FPGA/docs/blocks/bits.rst

-OUTB            Out Bit     The value of B on the bit bus OUTC            Out Bit     The value of C on the bit bus OUTD            Out Bit     The value of D on the bit bus ZERO            Out Bit     The constant value 0 on the bit bus ONE             Out Bit     The constant value 1 on the bit bus
+OUTB            Out Bit     The value of B on the bit bus OUTC            Out Bit     The value of C on the bit bus OUTD            Out Bit     The value of D on the bit bus
 =============== === ======= ===================================================

 Outputs follow parameters